INSIDE: You will find 7 fun activities and ideas for exploring nature with children.

 This is a very exciting nature activity for toddlers to explore, feel and touch new objects from nature.

-Young children will need more help, but they can participate by helping while preparing plant and soil or they may play next to you by exploring soil.
+Young children will need more help, but they can participate by helping while preparing plants and soil or they may play next to you by exploring soil.

 While planting, talk to him about what you are doing, how plants grow, what do they need for growth and how do we take care of them.